yashashreee/webapp/README.md

 # Webapp

-This repository houses the source code for webapp, developed using Node.js with MySQL/MariaDB.
+This repository houses the source code for webapp, developed using Node.js on GCP using Terraform.

 ## Quick Start